Five Ways For Entrepreneurs To Stay Mentally Well

-Starting a business is hard.
+Launching or growing a startup is very challenging.
 It takes time and money.
 It's stressful and unpredictable.
 But you can succeed and stay on top of your mental health, too.
-Here's five ways to stay mentally well in 2021:
+Here are five ways to stay mentally well as you build your startup:

 - Be open